 Many people know about Jesus saying to a rich young man, “It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God” (Mark 10.25).
-The man elicited this remark from Jesus by addressing him as “Good Teacher” (v.
-17).
-Jesus replied, “Why do you call me good?
-No one is good except God alone” (v.
-18).
+According to Mark and Luke, the young man elicited this remark from Jesus by first addressing him as “Good Teacher” (Mark 10.17; Luke 18.18).
+And both Mark and Luke report that Jesus replied, “Why do you call me good?
+No one is good except God alone” (Mark 10.18; Luke 18.19).

-In the past, church fathers and many subsequent traditionalist Christians (believe Jesus is God) have insisted Jesus here implied he was God.
+In the past, church fathers and many subsequent traditionalist Christians (those who believe Jesus is God) have insisted Jesus here implied that he was God.
 Their obvious reasoning was that Jesus is perfectly good, no one is perfectly good except God, so Jesus must be God.
-Before we examine this faulty reasoning, we should consider Matthew’s account.
+But before we examine this faulty reasoning, we should consider Matthew’s account.

 All three synoptists (Matthew, Mark, and Luke) relate this encounter between Jesus and the rich young man.
 But Matthew records Jesus’ response differently as follows: “Why are you asking Me about what is good?
 There is only One who is good” (Matthew 19.17).

-The apparent discrepancy in these accounts is probably attributed to Mark and Luke providing the ipsissima verba (exact words) whereas Matthew has typically editorialized Jesus’ saying to clarify a potential misunderstanding about his sinlessness.
-Regardless, we are most concerned with the christological implications of Jesus’ remark.
+The apparent discrepancy in these accounts is probably attributed to Mark and Luke providing the ipsissima verba (exact words) whereas Matthew typically has editorialized Jesus’ saying to clarify a potential misunderstanding about his sinlessness.
+Regardless, most readers are most concerned with the christological implications of Jesus’ remark.

 During the early and mid-20th century, Princeton Professor B.B.
 Warfield was one of America’s leading conservative and staunchly Trinitarian theologians.
 He wrote what many conservative Christian scholars have regarded as a classic treatment of Jesus’ remark to the rich young man recorded in Mark 10.18 and Luke 18.19.
 He asserts, “The question of the relation of Jesus to this God does not emerge: there is equally no denial that He is God, and no affirmation that He is God.”
 Warfield quotes five other biblical scholars of his time who held the same view.
 One of them was Presbyterian J.A.
 Alexander, whose father founded Princeton Theological Seminary.
 Alexander says of this passage, “The goodness of our Lord Himself and His divinity are then not at all in question, and are consequently neither affirmed nor denied.”